Gluten-free Chipotle Turkey Chili with Apples is smokey with a hint of cinnamon. Warming, mouthwatering, and ready in 30 minutes!

 Start the chili by cooking 1lb 99% fat-free ground turkey with 1 peeled and chopped Granny Smith Apple, and 1 large shallot (or 1 small onion.)
 Season with salt and pepper then cook until the turkey is no longer pink.
-Oh, add some fresh garlic in there too!
+Add fresh garlic then saute for 1 minute.

 Next add lots of chili-riffic spices including 2 chopped chipotle chilies in adobo sauce + 1 Tablespoon sauce, and 2 teaspoons each chili powder and cumin.